We are looking forward to having you join our team!

 Intern events and networking

+There are several in-person and online events hosted for interns and co-ops throughout the summer.
+Some are enterprise-wide and others are hosted by specific sites or departments.
+Overall, you’ll have plenty of opportunities to network with peers and learn about Merck.
 Yes!
 Throughout the summer, there are several events for you to attend.
 Some of the events are organized at an enterprise level (all interns/co-ops) by university relations, some are specific by site and some may be organized by your department.
 Overall, there are plenty of opportunities to network with your fellow peers and learn about Merck!

 Post-internship

 Continue to check our Careers page for new opportunities and join our Talent Communityto stay updated on new positions that become available.
 Also follow us on our social channels.
-There also may be opportunities to represent Merck at your campus.
-Ask your recruiter if you are interested.

 Excited to start but don’t have all the answers?